AdarshPettappa/Data-Structures-And-Algorithms/README.md

 ### Disclaimer:

 In compliance with the University of Michigan's honor code, I cannot publicly share the source code.
-However, detailed descriptions of each project’s key functionalities and the technical concepts applied are provided above to highlight my technical expertise and problem-solving skills.
+However, please contact me if you would like to look at the project code.
+A detailed descriptions of each project’s key functionalities and the technical concepts applied are provided above to highlight my technical expertise and problem-solving skills.

 # Project 1: Pathfinding and Search Algorithms